ruby/git.ruby-lang.org/README.md

 bin/hocho apply git.ruby-lang.org
 ```

+### TODO for recipes for git.ruby-lang.org

+* How to store `ssh_host_key*` and `sshd_config` safely?
+* How to write a recipe to mount data volume for bare git repository?
+* How to write a recipe for mackerel with the host key of git.ruby-lang.org?

 ## How to set up default gem sync

 1. Add your gem repository name to `DEFAULT_GEM_REPOS` in [cgi-bin/webhook.cgi](./cgi-bin/webhook.cgi), and push it to master.